kjotoole/cachechu/readme.txt

       index.php

-    3. To enable stat logging, the following file should exist:
+    3. To enable stat logging, the following files should exist:

       data/stats.dat
+      data/start.dat

     4. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.